mobialia/gwt-android-emu/readme.md

 * R.array (also with i18n)
 * R.menu
 * R.color
-* R.drawable from the pgn files in the specified /img/ directory
+* R.drawable from the pgn files found in the /res/ directory
 * R.layout from the "Layouts" class, see next section

-This tools also generates the ResourceResolver to convert from numeric ids to strings, layouts, etc.
+This tools also generates the Resources class to convert from numeric ids to strings, layouts, etc.

 Migrating Layouts
 =================